Eating too much causes inflammation-

 Stress management is essential-

 Stress is a lurid offender to the body.
 Stress raises the body’s acidity and kills off strains of good bacteria required to protect you.
 Stress causes the body to release inflammatory markers into the bloodstream.
 Stress can be a key factor in disease growth as it flourishes in these types of environments.
 Do not overlook the importance for researching natural and successful ways of dealing with stress!
-EFT Tapping, deep breathing, massage, acupuncture, exercise, and more are proven ways to reduce the danger of anxiety and stress in your life.
+For example, CBD and medicinal marijuana products which sites like weedsmart.net provide have been known to treat stress, as well as inflammation.
+EFT Tapping, deep breathing, massage, acupuncture, exercise, and more are also proven ways to reduce the danger of anxiety and stress in your life.

 Another food source you need to steer clear of?
 For some people, this might mean wheat, eggs, gluten, dairy, soy, or some forms of nuts.
 To determine whether you have sensitivity to a particular food, try eliminating it for at least two weeks and see if symptoms such as lethargy, headaches or bloating subside.
 REDUCE GRAIN INTAKE!
 Any reduction in grain products has benefits beyond the anti- inflammatory properties.